PhantomMike/100-days-of-code/log.md

 **Link to work:** Nothing yet!

-### Day 1: January 9, 2017

-**Today's Progress**: Ran through first 20 challenges on FCC, HTML5 and CSS.
-Also wrote some Java code to verify school final questions.

-**Thoughts:** Some of the html in the tool did not render properly.
-Had to mess around with it and used some workarounds.
-Similar problem in IE though.

-**Link to work:** Nothing in github yet!
 <!--
 ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)